Skip to content

 patch / minor / majorBump type

-The command reads the current version from team.yml, computes the next version, and writes it back.
+The command reads the current version from team.yml at [path], computes the next version, and writes it back.
+This is a local file operation — it never reads or writes the installed registry under ~/.cliqrc/teams/.
+Run it from your source repository, before publishing.

 Terminal window